Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: Introduction

-Our test for \eqref{eq:problem} goes as follows.
-First, we get consistent estimators of $K_x$ and $K_y$, denoted respectively by $\widehat{K}_x$ and $\widehat{K}_y$.
-Based on $\widehat{K}_x$ and $\widehat{K}_y$, we estimate the community membership labels ($\widehat{g}_x$ and $\widehat{g}_y$) by consistent community detection approaches in the literatures.
-Second, we estimate entries of $B_x$ and $B_y$ by the sample proportions based on $(\cX, \widehat{g}_x)$ and $(\cY, \widehat{g}_y)$.
-Third, we use $\widehat{B}_{y}$ ($\widehat{B}_{x}$) to get centered and rescaled adjacency matrix $\cX$ ($\cY$), and sum for new matrix under specific rules, and get a combined information matrix, see \eqref{CIM}.
+Our testing procedure for \eqref{eq:problem} goes as follows.
+First, we get consistent estimators of $K_x$ and $K_y$, denoted by $\widehat{K}_x$ and $\widehat{K}_y$, respectively.
+If $\widehat{K}_x\neq\widehat{K}_y$, it means that $(g_{x},B_{x})=(g_{y},B_{y})$ cannot be true, so we can directly reject the null hypothesis.
+If $\widehat{K}_x=\widehat{K}_y$, based on $\widehat{K}_x=\widehat{K}_y=\widehat{K}$, we obtain the strongly consistent estimators $\widehat{g}_x$ and $\widehat{g}_y$ for the community membership labels $g_x$ and $g_y$.
+Second, we estimate the entries of $B_x$ and $B_y$ by the sample proportions of each community based on $(\cX, \widehat{g}_x)$ and $(\cY, \widehat{g}_y)$.
+Third, we use $\widehat{B}_{y}$ ($\widehat{B}_{x}$) to center and rescale adjacency matrix $\cX$ ($\cY$), and sum for new matrix under specific rules, and get a combined information matrix, see \eqref{CIM}.
 Finally, we obtain the test statistic by the maximum of the elements of the combined information matrix.
-A detailed mathematical expression of the test statistic will be given in Section \ref{method} below.
-The rationale of the method is that if the null hypothesis is true, entries of combined information matrix follow asymptotically normal distribution.
-Then, as in \cite{Zhou:2007}, the maximum of elements after appropriate normalization asymptotically follows Gumbel distribution.
-On the other hand, under the alternative hypothesis, the adjacency is incorrectly centered and this bias is amplified to extremely large values by the normalization term.
-This shows that the test statistic can successfully separate $H_0$ and $H_1$ in \eqref{eq:problem}.
+The basic principle of this method is that if the null hypothesis is true, the entries of the combined information matrix asymptotically follow the normal distribution.
+According to the results of Zhou (2007), the asymptotic distribution of the maximum of elements after normalization is a Gumbel distribution.
+On the other hand, under the alternative hypothesis, the adjacency is incorrectly centered and scaled, and this deviation is magnified to a very large value by the normalization term.
+This implies that the test statistic can successfully separate $H_0$ and $H_1$ in \eqref{eq:problem}.

 The remainder of the article is organized as follows.
-In Section \ref{method}, we introduce the new test statistic, and state its asymptotic null distribution and asymptotic power.
+In Section \ref{method}, we introduce the new test statistic and state its asymptotic null distribution and asymptotic power.
+In Section \ref{Extend}, we extend the proposed method to the degree-corrected stochastic block model.
 Simulation studies and real-world data examples are given in Sections \ref{Simulation} and \ref{Real}, respectively.
-All technical proofs are postponed to the appendix.
+All technical proofs are postponed to the Appendix.